joel-chu/To1source_event/README.md

 * context (object || null) optional - When we execute the callback, we will add this context to the `Reflect.apply` or default to null
 * type (string) available types are `on`, `only`, `once`, `onlyOnce` this is for trigger event before it get register and prevent other type to register it

-This method will return
+This method will return:

 * false - if there is nothing to call
-* i - the total events been called
+* i - the total number of event been called

 #### $call(eventName, type, context) => (...params)